Kurento/kurento/source/mastering/kurento_architecture.rst

 two layers (called *planes*) to abstract key functions in all interactive communication systems:

-    **Signaling Plane**
-        The parts of the system in charge of the management of communications, that is, the modules that provides functions for media negotiation, QoS parametrization, call establishment, user
-        registration, user presence, etc. are conceived as forming part of the :term:`Signaling Plane`.
+- **Signaling Plane**.
+The parts of the system in charge of the management of communications, that is, the modules that provides functions for media negotiation, QoS parametrization, call establishment, user registration, user presence, etc. are conceived as forming part of the :term:`Signaling Plane`.

-    **Media Plane**
-        Functionalities such as media transport, media encoding/decoding and media processing make the :term:`Media Plane`, which takes care of the handling of media.
+- **Media Plane** Functionalities such as media transport, media encoding/decoding and media processing make the :term:`Media Plane`, which takes care of the handling of media.
 The distinction comes from the telephony differentiation between the handling of voice and the handling of meta-information such as tone, billing, etc.

-The following figure shows a conceptual representation of the high level architecture of kurento.
+The following figure shows a conceptual representation of the high level architecture of Kurento.

 .. figure:: ../images/Architecture.png
+   :alt: Kurento Architecture
    :align: center
-   :alt:    Kurento Architecture

-   **Kurento Architecture**. *Kurento architecture follows the traditional separation between signaling and media planes.*
+   *Kurento Architecture.
+Kurento architecture follows the traditional separation between signaling and media planes.*

 The **right side** of the picture shows the application, which is in charge of the signaling plane and contains the business logic and connectors of the